slarmoo/.github/profile/simon/simonService/simonService.md

 Now that we have the service up and running, we want to add the Simon backend service endpoints.
 To support our endpoints we do the following:

 1. **Install UUID**.
-The service represents its tokens with a UUID and so we need to import that NPM package using `npm install uuid` and then import it into the code.
+The service represents its tokens with a universally unique ID (UUID) and so we need to import that NPM package using `npm install uuid` and then import it into the code.

    ```js
    const uuid = require('uuid');